 - NBTS website: The website contains upcoming events for students and important information on all aspects of academics.
 It is not, however, a replacement for the Student Handbook.
 The Handbook is available on the NBTS website.
-The website also provides access to SAKAI and NetClassroom. - Student E-Mail Accounts: To comply with all FERPA guidelines, all enrolled students are assigned an e-mail account.
-All class communications will be sent to the student via the NBTS e-mail system or through Sakai (class information, class cancellations, additions to the syllabus, etc.).
+The website also provides access to Brightspace and Campus Café. - Student E-Mail Accounts: To comply with all FERPA guidelines, all enrolled students are assigned an e-mail account.
+All class communications will be sent to the student via the NBTS e-mail system or through Brightspace (class information, class cancellations, additions to the syllabus, etc.).
 Students are expected to regularly check each system for messages from the Administration of the Seminary and Faculty.
 The Administration and the Faculty are not responsible for information sent but not read by individual students.
 NBTS email is intended for official school purposes only.

-- Emergency Notification System: New Brunswick Theological Seminary (NBTS) Emergency Notification system is a mass notification system that enables students, faculty, and staff to receive alerts and updates as text messages or calls on cell phones, home phones, and via e-mails to various accounts.
+- Emergency Notification System: New Brunswick Theological Seminary (NBTS) Emergency Notification system is a mass notification system that enables students, faculty, and staff to receive alerts and updates as text messages.
 All members of the community are placed into the system and can opt-out.
 Opting out means missing communication about school closings and emergency situations.
-The system is powered by the Omnilert Network.
+The system is powered by MessageMedia.
 No advertisements or nonemergency alerts will be sent to the registered phones.
 Your information is not shared with or sold to third parties.
 There is no charge for this service, however you are responsible for any text messaging charges from your wireless service provider.
-Alerts such as school-wide closing for weather or another emergency will be provided. - SAKAI (Learning Management System) NBTS uses the SAKAI system for all courses.
-Students will receive training at New Student Orientation on the use of SAKAI.
-The student will be provided with a SAKAI login once they have been admitted.
-In addition, videos for items such as navigation of the site, forums, uploading assignments, and using the gradebook are also available. - Campus Lockers: There are a limited number of student lockers located on the first floor of the Academic Building.
-These are assigned on a first come basis.
-The cost of the locker is \$10 per semester.
-Students must complete a Locker Rental Agreement and submit it to the Financial Aid Office. - Computers: Desktop computers are available for student use at the library.
+Alerts such as school-wide closing for weather or another emergency will be provided. - Brightspace (Learning Management System) NBTS uses the Brightspace system for all courses.
+Students will receive training at New Student Orientation on the use of Brightspace.
+The student will be provided with a Brightspace login once they have been admitted.
+In addition, videos for items such as navigation of the site, forums, uploading assignments, and using the gradebook are also available. - Computers: Desktop computers are available for student use at the library.
 Please see the circulation desk for more information. - Office 365: All students have access to Office 365, a suite of tools including Word, PowerPoint, and Excel.
 Students will be provided with login information once they have been admitted. - Wireless Internet: Both the academic building and the library have available WIFI connections for NBTS students.
 Students will be provided with the WIFI code for both the Academic Building and the Library once they are admitted.